jmonlabs/djalgojs/README.md

 # djalgojs

-djalgojs is a JavaScript library for algorithmic music composition and visualization designed to be the successor of the Python library djalgo.
+djalgojs is a JavaScript library for algorithmic music composition and visualization designed to be the successor of the Python library djalgo. djalgojs was mostly translated from Python to Typescript using AI.

 ## Installation